- About Us

-With a rich history that dates back to the Gerald Ford administration, Northwest CT Public Safety Communications will mark its 45th year of service in 2020.
+With a rich history that dates back to the Gerald Ford administration, Northwest CT Public Safety Communications marked its 45th year of service in 2020.

 Based out of Saint Mary's Hospital, Northwest had humble beginnings in a single room at the Waterbury Fire Department in 1975, where a lone dispatcher answered medical calls on an old-style corded switchboard.

 From there, Northwest briefly relocated to the headquarters of Campion Ambulance on Dover Street, due to state budget reductions and the recession of 1977-1978.

 In 1980, Northwest moved to the third floor of Waterbury City Hall, which had been vacated by the police department.
 New consoles were installed, and cramped space problems were alleviated.
 The first dispatch towns were Beacon Falls, Bethlehem and Naugatuck Volunteer Ambulance Corps.
 Prospect and Oxford would be added a few years later.

 In the mid-‘80s Connecticut implemented statewide 911 service, which had not been available in smaller towns, where residents relied on seven digit phone numbers to summon help.
 Northwest became the 911 answering point (PSAP) for Prospect and Oxford as result of this change.
 Danbury and New Milford Hospitals were added to the CMED coverage areas.

 Starting in 1990, the state required new dispatchers to become telecommunicator certified.
 New hires attended classes conducted by the Office of Statewide Emergency Telecommunications (OSET) and taught by experts in the medical and communications fields.

 In 1992 with the help of a grant, Northwest realized the dream of manager Bob Cole and moved to a new two-story building in Prospect.
 Woodbury fire and ambulance were added to the dispatch roster.